-In an NTP (1989) study, groups of male and female B6C3F1 mice were fed tPCP (90.4% - purity), Dowicide EC-7 (91% purity), or aPCP (98.6% purity) for 30 days.
-There were 19 and 11 controls for the males and female groups, respectively; 15 mice/group treated with tPCP and 5 mice/group treated with EC 7 or aPCP.
-The administrant days a corresponding to the distance - 5 mice/group treated with EC-7 or aPCP.
-The administered doses corresponding to the dietary - 8 concentrations of 20, 100, 500, 2,500, or 12,500 ppm PCP are estimated as 4, 19, 95, 593, or - 5,367 mg/kg-day for males and 5, 25, 126, 645, or 3,852 for females, respectively.
-Treatment- - 10 related effects included clinical signs, increased mortality, decreased body weight gain, - leukopenia, liver toxicity, and induction of hepatic microsomal enzymes (Table 4-6).
-The data - show that effects occurred primarily at concentrations ≥95 mg/kg-day for males and 126 mg/kg- - day for females; however, liver lesions observed in one female mouse receiving 25 mg/kg-day - aPCP are likely treatment related.
-Effects other than those listed in Table 4-6 are discussed - below.
+In an NTP (1989) study, groups of male and female B6C3F1 mice were fed tPCP (90.4% purity), EC-7 (91% purity), or aPCP (98.6% purity) for 30 days.
+There were 19 and 11 controls for the male and female groups, respectively; 15 mice/group treated with tPCP and 5 mice/group treated with EC-7 or aPCP.
+The administered doses corresponding to the dietary concentrations of 20, 100, 500, 2,500, or 12,500 ppm PCP are estimated as 4, 19, 95, 593, or 5,367 mg/kg-day for males and 5, 25, 126, 645, or 3,852 for females, respectively.
+Treatment-related effects included clinical signs, increased mortality, decreased body weight gain, leukopenia, liver toxicity, and induction of hepatic microsomal enzymes (Table 4-9).
+The data show that effects occurred primarily at concentrations ≥95 mg/kg-day for males and 126 mg/kg-day for females; however, liver lesions observed in one female mouse receiving 25 mg/kg-day aPCP are likely treatment related.
+Effects other than those listed in Table 4-9 are discussed below.
 Statistical analysis data were not reported for these effects.
-Rectal temperature was - decreased by at least 1 degree in most groups of mice receiving all grades of PCP at 593 or - 5,367 mg/kg-day in males and 645 or 3,852 in females.
-Urine color ranged from yellow to dark - brown in males and females fed the mid and high doses of all PCP grades.
-Total liver porphyrins - were increased in males receiving all three grades and in females receiving tPCP and aPCP. - 20 Uncoupling of mitochondrial oxidative phosphorylation (decreased phosphate:oxygen ratio) was - observed at the high dose of aPCP, at the low dose of tPCP, and at the lower doses of EC-7 - 22 (<593 mg/kg-day for males or 645 mg/kg-day for females).
-The phosphate:oxygen ratio was - increased at 593 mg/kg-day for males and at 645 mg/kg-day for females.
-The study authors did - 24 not determine NOAELs/LOAELs for the 30-day study.
-The EPA determined that the LOAELs - were 95 mg/kg-day for males with all three grades of PCP, based on dose-related increases in - liver lesions including hepatocyte degeneration and necrosis, centrilobular cytomegaly, - karyomegaly, and nuclear atypia.
-For females, the LOAELs were 126 mg/kg-day for tPCP based - on dose-related increases in liver lesions, 645 mg/kg-day for EC-7 based on liver lesions and - decreased body weight gain, and 25 mg/kg-day for aPCP based on liver lesions.
-The NOAELs - were 19 mg/kg-day in males for all grades and 25, 126, and 5 mg/kg-day in females for tPCP, - 31 EC-7, and aPCP, respectively.
+Rectal temperature was decreased by at least 1 degree in most groups of mice receiving all grades of PCP at 593 or 5,367 mg/kg-day in males and 645 or 3,852 in females.
+Urine color ranged from yellow to dark brown in males and females fed the mid and high doses of all PCP grades.
+Total liver porphyrins were increased in males receiving all three grades and in females receiving tPCP and aPCP.
+Uncoupling of mitochondrial oxidative phosphorylation (decreased phosphate:oxygen ratio) was observed at the high dose of aPCP, at the low dose of tPCP, and at the lower doses of EC-7 (<593 mg/kg-day for males or 645 mg/kg-day for females).
+The phosphate:oxygen ratio was increased at 593 mg/kgday for males and at 645 mg/kg-day for females.
+The study authors did not determine NOAELs/LOAELs for the 30-day study.
+The EPA determined that the LOAELs were 95 mg/kgday for males with all three grades of PCP, based on dose-related increases in liver lesions including hepatocyte degeneration and necrosis, centrilobular cytomegaly, karyomegaly, and nuclear atypia.
+For females, the LOAELs were 126 mg/kg-day for tPCP based on dose-related increases in liver lesions, 645 mg/kg-day for EC-7 based on liver lesions and decreased body weight gain, and 25 mg/kg-day for aPCP based on liver lesions.
+The NOAELs were 19 mg/kgday in males for all grades and 25, 126, and 5 mg/kg-day in females for tPCP, EC-7, and aPCP, respectively.

-Table 4-6.
-Comparison of the effects of three grades of PCP administered continuously in feed to male (M) and female (F) $B6C3F_1$ mice for 30 days
+Table 4-9.
+Comparison of the effects of three grades of PCP administered continuously in feed to male (M) and female (F) B6C3F1 mice for 30 days